Ostrovec-Lhotka

 Ostrovec-Lhotka is a municipality in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 100 inhabitants.
-The village of Ostrovec is well preserved and is protected by law as a village monument zone.
+The village of Ostrovec is well preserved and is protected as a village monument zone.

 Ostrovec-Lhotka lies approximately 11 km east of Rokycany, 26 km east of Plzeň, and 63 km south-west of Prague.

-Administrative parts
+Administrative division

-The municipality is made up of villages of Ostrovec and Lhotka.
+Ostrovec-Lhotka consists of two municipal parts (in brackets population according to the 2021 census):